Preventative Maintenance starts with a regular check of your system. Including the following:

 From 1 October 2000 gas suppliers were no longer allowed to sell R12 refrigerant and From 1 January 2001 R12 can no longer be used in the servicing of air-conditioning systems.

 The Importance Of Servicing

-By spending a small amount on an annual or bi-annual basis you are limiting the risk of having to find a major fault.
+By spending a small amount on an annual or bi-annual basis you then limit the risk of having to spend out on a major fault.

 Gas leaks naturally from all systems at 10 - 15% per annum.
 If this is left untreated, fuel economy is affected when the system is run.
 The compressor (which uses fuel) has to work harder to generate the correct temperatures when the gas level is low.
 This costs you money as it uses more fuel.
 In addition, the lower the gas level the greater the likelihood of component failure.

 With many people suffering from hay fever and other allergies it is perhaps not surprising that more and more people are discovering the true value of air conditioning.
 Air conditioning allows for a comfortable and controlled driving environment.
 The removal of pollen particles is just one of the major benefits enjoyed by drivers of air conditioned vehicles.

 Most people will be aware that air conditioning cools the air entering the driving compartment.
 On hot summer days this means that you arrive at your journey's end as cool, calm and collected as is possible.